-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs

-No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening for sexually transmitted infections (STIs) and counseling to prevent STIs No prior authorization required.
 We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
 We cover these tests once every 12 months or at certain times during pregnancy.
 We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
 There is no coinsurance or copay for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.

-What you must pay Services that are covered for you when you get these services In-Network Services to treat kidney disease COLVIDOR III ITOLIIOTIK No prior authorization required.
+50% coinsurance Services to treat kidney disease No prior authorization required.
 Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime 20% coinsurance Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% coinsurance Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) See Inpatient hospital care Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% coinsurance Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime 20% coinsurance 50% coinsurance Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% coinsurance 50% coinsurance Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) See Inpatient hospital care

+What you must pay when you get these services What you must pay when you get these services Servi ces that are covered for you In-Network Out-of-Network ces to treat kidney disease inued) 20% coinsurance 50% coinsurance • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) • Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-See Medicare Part B prescription drugs Skilled nursing facility (SNF) care Days 1-20: (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.") \$0 copay per day Prior authorization is required.
-Limited up to 100 days Days 21-100: per benefit period.
-No prior hospital stay is required. \$188 copay per day Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) The copays above apply per benefit period.
-Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy
+See Medicare Part B B prescription drugs Skille d nursing facility (SNF) care Days 1-20: 50% coinsurance care," definition of "skilled nursing facility see Chapter 12 of this booklet.
+Skilled ag facilities are sometimes called s") \$0 copay per day Days 21-100: When is req in-network: prior authorization uired.
+Limited up to 100 days per it period.
+No prior hospital stay is \$188 copay per day The copays above Cover to: red services include but are not limited Semiprivate room (or a private room if medically necessary) apply per benefit period. • Meals, including special diets Skilled nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)